NABUCH63/Neural_Networks/README.md

 * initial commmit 19JUN2022

+* updated models to save every 5 epochs, removed optimizer and used single nn model for deliverable 3.
+22JUN2022

 ## Background

 The AlphabetSoup organization wants to continue to fund various charities.
 In order to make the best decision of which charities to continue funding, a list of charities with their various stats was supplied to determine which are most successful.